1999labs/side-effects-mag/articles/002-the-cdn-tax.md

 3. **Direct-relationship publishers.** Newsletters and subscriber-only publications where the reader's relationship is with the writer, not with an algorithm.
 The agent layer cannot intermediate this relationship.
 It cannot summarize a piece you have already read in your own inbox.
 Email turns out to be the medium most defended against being abstracted by an agent, which is also why it is having a renaissance no one fully accounts for.

 What does not survive at scale: the ad-funded open web in the middle tier.
-Tens of thousands of independent publishers between *personal blog* and *media company* are being slowly disadvantaged by two structural forces in series - the CDN tax now, the Discovery Tax later — and the transitional years are 2026–2028.
+Tens of thousands of independent publishers between *personal blog* and *media company* are being slowly disadvantaged by two structural forces in series: the CDN tax now, and the Discovery Tax later, and the transitional years are 2026–2028.
 By the end of that window, the publications that still exist at that scale will mostly be the ones that figured out how to fit one of the three survivor shapes above.
 The rest will have folded or consolidated or gone behind hard paywalls that work for some categories of publication and not for others.

 ## The falsifiable part